STProgrammer/GA-simulation-simple/README.md

 The starter code consists of 3 python files: GAengine.py, Main.py and Utils.py.
 You will need to install pygame in your environment for the code to work.
 Main.py contains the render code.
-The initial population is also created here.
+The initial population is also initialized here.

 GAengine.py will contain the bulk of your genetic algorithm implementation.
 There are skeleton functions in place for fitness assignment and selection.